-With MyMediTravel you can browse 17 facilities offering Dental Crown procedures in United Arab Emirates.
-The cheapest price available is $231, it's well worth the trip from United States!
+With MyMediTravel you can browse 23 facilities offering Dental Crown procedures in United Arab Emirates.
+The cheapest price available is $231 - what are you waiting for?

 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?